William Dalrymple: TV, radio and podcasts

 Dalrymple has written and presented the six-part television series Stones of the Raj (Channel 4, August 1997), the three-part Indian Journeys (BBC, August 2002) and Sufi Soul (Channel 4, Nov 2005).

 The six-part Stones of the Raj documents the stories behind some of British India's colonial architecture starting with Lahore (16 August 1997), The French Connection (23 August 1997), Calcutta (30 August 1997), The Fatal Friendship (6 September 1997), Surrey in Tibet (13 September 1997), and concluded with The Magnificent Ruin (20 September 1997).

 The trilogy of Indian Journeys consists of three one-hour episodes starting with Shiva's Matted Locks which, while tracing the source of the Ganga, takes Dalrymple on a journey to the Himalayas; the second part, City of Djinns, is based on his travel book of the same name, and takes a look at Delhi's history; lastly, Doubting Thomas takes Dalrymple to the Indian states of Kerala and Tamil Nadu, with which Thomas the Apostle of Jesus is closely associated.

 He has done a six-part history series The Long Search for Radio 4.
 In this series, Dalrymple searches to discover the spiritual roots of the British Isles.
 Dalrymple says: "In the course of my travels I often came across the assumption that intense spirituality was somehow the preserve of what many call 'the mystic East'... it's a misconception that has always irritated me as I've always regarded our own indigenous British traditions of spirituality as especially rich."

 The BBC broadcast a documentary on 3 September 2015 entitled Love and Betrayal in India: The White Mughal, based on Dalrymple's book White Mughals.

 Dalrymple was the historical consultant to ITV's 2019 series Beecham House.

 In 2022 Dalrymple and the journalist Anita Anand created the podcast Empire, the first series of which examines the British East India Company and British involvement and influence on India.
 The pair had previously collaborated on the book Koh-i-Noor: The History of the World's Most Infamous Diamond.
-The Empire podcast went straight to No.1 in the UK Apple Podcast charts, had more than five million downloads in its first six months and was twice nominated for UK Podcast of the Year in the Broadcasting Press Guild Audio Awards.
+The Empire podcast went straight to No.1 in the UK Apple Podcast charts, had more than ninety million downloads in its first two years and was twice nominated for UK Podcast of the Year in the Broadcasting Press Guild Audio Awards.

+Commentary

+In 2024, Dalrymple criticized many Indian academic historians for failing to communicate with the public, blaming that failure for the rise of what he called "WhatsApp history" (a pejorative for simplified or distorted history spread via social media).
+The comment was criticised by Indian academics, who argued that Dalrymple overgeneralised and overlooked structural issues in academia other than mere communication style.